8 Breastfeeding Positions to Make Nursing Easier

-If baby doesn’t break his latch by himself, help by gently sliding your finger into the corner of his mouth, between his jaws.
-He’ll open his mouth, breaking suction and freeing your nipple.
-“Once baby has had a satisfactory nursing session on the first side, it’s a good idea to take a minute to burp him before offering the other side,” says Kathleen F. McCue, DNP, FNP-BC, IBCLC-RLC, a nurse practitioner and lactation consultant in Bethesda, Maryland.
+If baby doesn’t break their latch by themselves, help by gently sliding your finger into the corner of their mouth, between their jaws.
+Baby will open their mouth, breaking suction and freeing your nipple.
+“Once baby has had a satisfactory nursing session on the first side, it’s a good idea to take a minute to burp them before offering the other side,” says Kathleen F. McCue, DNP, FNP-BC, IBCLC-RLC, a nurse practitioner and lactation consultant in Bethesda, Maryland.

 When to change sides

 “Many women have one breast that has a faster flow of milk, which can make baby favor that side,” McCue says.
-Also, if you’re more comfortable with your newborn in, say, the cross-cradle, feeding from your left breast, baby may start to prefer that as well.
+Also, if you’re more comfortable nursing your newborn in, say, the cross-cradle hold and feeding from your left breast, baby may start to prefer that as well.
 “In most cases, there’s nothing that needs to be done about the preference.
 But if baby begins to refuse a side, you’ll need to focus on maintaining the milk supply in that breast via hand-expression or pumping, McCue says.
 You’ll also need to try gentle strategies to bring baby back to the other breast.
-One way is to offer your (full) neglected breast when baby is lightly sleeping or just waking up, or when she's in the sling and you’re moving.
+One way is to offer your (full) neglected breast when baby is lightly sleeping or just waking up, or when they’re in the sling and you’re moving around.

-As we’ve said, breastfeeding isn’t a one-and-done process.
-It can take time for both you and baby to get adjusted, and problems can come up right from the start or any time along the way for that matter.
-Whether you’re dealing with sore nipples or having trouble finding a comfortable position, here are a few more helpful tips to get you over any challenges.
+Nursing isn’t a one-and-done process.
+It can take time for both you and baby to get adjusted to the different breastfeeding positions.
+Plus, problems can come up right from the start, or any time along the way.
+Here are a few more helpful tips to get you over any challenges.

 Find a support system

-Looking for a local lactation consultant and/or breastfeeding-friendly pediatrician is a great place to start.
+If you want even more guidance on best breastfeeding positions and solutions to nursing problems, looking for a local lactation consultant or breastfeeding-friendly pediatrician is a great place to start.
 “Mother-to-mother groups like La Leche League can provide excellent support for a new mom and help her feel more comfortable with normal breastfeeding behaviors,” McCue says.
 One thing to remember is that breastfeeding advice varies greatly, so if you aren’t getting the answers you need, don’t get defeated.
 Just move on and try getting another opinion.